leighmacdonald/dotfiles/README.md

 2. If you wish to use a different $PS1 theme check out the zsh [themes](https://github.com/robbyrussell/oh-my-zsh/wiki/themes) available.
-Update your ~/.zshrc with the theme name of your chosing to use it.
+Update your ~/.zshrc with the theme name of your choice to use it.

 3. Configure awesome to use the theme of your choice.
 The list of available themes can be found at ~/.config/awesome/themes.
 These are pulled from [awesome-themes](https://github.com/mikar/awesome-themes).